Welcome & Congratulations

-When you are requested to work overtime, regardless of the affiliation or union, Staff Finders must be contacted .
+When you are requested to work overtime, regardless of the affiliation or union, UBC Hiring Solutions must be contacted .
 We want to ensure that proper authorization is obtained in order to avoid any misunderstanding when we bill our client department.
 Please note that M&P don’t get paid overtime for extra hours worked.
-Please contact Sarah McDonagh if you have any questions.
+Please contact Wendy Kutasiewich if you have any questions.

 In CUPE 2950, Excluded and CUPE 116 positions, overtime is paid at double time.
 Overtime applies when you work over seven (7) hours in a given day or over thirty-five (35) hours in a given week.
 For example: if you work Monday through Thursday, and your fifth day is a Saturday, you will not be paid overtime for Saturday.

 M&P don’t get paid overtime for extra hours worked.
-Please contact Sarah McDonagh if you have any questions.
+Please contact Wendy Kutasiewich if you have any questions.

 Pay entitlements will vary based on employment group (affiliations, unions, agreements…).

 CUPE 2950/Excluded positions: To be paid for seven hours, a temporary employee must work 15 seven-hour days in the 30 days prior to the statutory holiday, and must be on active assignment the first working day following the stat.
-If you have worked less that 15 seven-hour days in the previous 30 days, your stat entitlement will be pro rated (based on 152 hours) as long as you return to work the day after the stat.
+If you have worked less that 15 seven-hour days in the previous 30 days, your stat entitlement will be pro rated (based on 152 hours) provided you return to an active assignment the day after the stat.

 CUPE 116 positions: To be paid for seven hours, a temporary employee must work 11 seven-hour days in the 30 days prior to the statutory holiday, and must be on active assignment the first working day following the stat.
-If you have worked less that 15 seven-hour days in the previous 30 days, your stat entitlement will be pro rated (based on 152 hours) as long as you return to work the day after the stat.
+If you have worked less that 15 seven-hour days in the previous 30 days, your stat entitlement will be pro rated (based on 152 hours) provided you return to an active assignment the day after the stat.

-Employees who are new to Staff Finders serve a probationary period of 66 worked days of accumulated service, which helps to determine the suitability of the new employee to the University.
+Employees who are new to UBC Hiring Solutions (regardless of affiliation or union) serve a probationary period of 66 worked days of accumulated service, which helps to determine the suitability of the new employee to the University.

-Staff Finders contacts the department that you are assigned to during this time to ensure that our high standards are maintained.
-Using a performance evaluation form, we ask questions about your communication skills, dependability, quality of work, computer skills, etc. If a concern is brought to our attention, we will call you immediately to discuss it.
-You’re also welcome to contact our office if you have any concerns about the assignment you have been given.
+UBC Hiring Solutions contacts the department that you are assigned to during this time to ensure that our high standards are maintained.
+Using a performance evaluation form, we ask questions about your communication skills, dependability, quality of work, computer skills, etc. If a concern is brought to our attention, we will investigate and make a judgment call regarding notifying you immediately about it.
+Otherwise, we will address it during your probation interview.

-Upon completion of 66 actual days worked (not including statutory holidays, vacation, sick days or weekends) with Staff Finders, you may be eligible to apply for basic benefits (effective on the first of the month following your eligibility), including:
+Upon completion of 66 actual days worked (not including statutory holidays, vacation, sick days or weekends) with UBC Hiring Solutions (regardless of affiliation or union), you may be eligible to apply for basic benefits (effective on the first of the month following your eligibility), including:

 - Extended Health

-At the end of the month we review all employees approaching the end of their probationary period.
-We will send you a detailed email explaining the probationary interview, benefit entitlement and benefit enrolment procedures and processes.
+At the end of the month we review all employees approaching the end of their 66 worked days and send a detailed email explaining benefit entitlement and benefit enrolment procedures and processes.

-When you are off sick, whether you are on probation or not, it is critical that you contact the Staff Finders offices as soon as possible, preferably before the start of your workday.
-If no one is available to take your call, please leave a voice mail message at 604.822.8107.
+When you are off sick, whether you are on probation or not, it is critical that you communicate with the department and us by phone as soon as possible, preferably an hour before the start of your workday.

-For timesheet purposes, please deduct the hours / days for the sick time taken and note in the comment section of your timesheet the reason for your absence.
-If you are eligible for sick entitlement, Staff Finders will cover the payment of wages.
+For timesheet purposes, deduct the hours/days for the sick time taken and note in the comment section (D) of your timesheet the date and the hours you missed due to illness.
+If you are eligible for sick time, we will cover the payment of wages.

 Vacation is 6% of your gross pay and it is paid out on each of your paycheques.
 6% vacation is equivalent to 3 weeks off per calendar year.
-We allow our employees to take up to 3 weeks of unpaid time off in lieu of vacation per calendar year.
+We allow our employees to take up to 3 weeks of unpaid time off in lieu of vacation per calendar year (regardless if earned or not).
+We will pro-rate your entitlement if your start date is in the latter part of the year.
 3 weeks of unpaid vacation time off starts anew each calendar year.

-The busiest time of year at Staff Finders is between August 15 and September 30.
-As such, Staff Finders applies a vacation blackout period during that time and we may have difficulty accommodating any requests during this period.
+The busiest time of year at UBC Hiring Solutions is between August 15 and September 30.
+As such, we apply a vacation blackout period during that time and we may have difficulty accommodating any requests during this period.

-See Resigning or Transferring Out of Staff Finders for information on terminating your employment with Staff Finders.
+See Resigning or Transferring Out of UBC Hiring Solutons for information on terminating your employment with UBC Hiring Solutions.